kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the below is a best-practice when building applications on AWS?

-&nbsp;&nbsp;&nbsp;&nbsp;A. Strengthen physical security by applying the principle of least privilege to all AWS resources.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Strengthen physical security by applying the principle of least privilege to all AWS resources.
-&nbsp;&nbsp;&nbsp;&nbsp;B. Ensure that the application runs on hardware from trusted vendors.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. Ensure that the application runs on hardware from trusted vendors.
-&nbsp;&nbsp;&nbsp;&nbsp;C. Use IAM policies to maintain performance.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. Use IAM policies to maintain performance.
-&nbsp;&nbsp;&nbsp;&nbsp;D. Decouple the components of the application so that they run independently.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. Decouple the components of the application so that they run independently.

 <details><summary>Click to reveal answer.</summary>
 <br>